aidangaetano11/cpts-451-ecomm/documents/sprint_report_1.md

 Here's what we'd like to improve:
    * We started pretty late, which has us scrambling a little bit.
    * It was harder to divvy up work at least until we got our initial setup, so going forward, work will be split up better.
+   * Communication was a bit harder during spring break since we were all a bit busy, this however shouldn't affect future sprints

 Here are changes we plan to implement in the next sprint:
    * Starting work earlier.
    * Plan to have a better plan on creating branches and naming conventions.